2008 submarine cable disruption

 The 2008 submarine cable disruption refers to three separate incidents of major damage to submarine optical communication cables around the world.
-The first incident caused damage involving up to five high-speed Internet submarine communications cables in the Mediterranean Sea and Middle East from 23 January to 4 February 2008, causing internet disruptions and slowdowns for users in the Middle East and India.
+The first incident caused damage involving up to five high-speed Internet submarine communications cables in the Mediterranean Sea and Middle East from January 23 to February 4, 2008, causing internet disruptions and slowdowns for users in the Middle East and India.
 The incident called into doubt the safety of the undersea portion of the Internet cable system.

-In late February there was another outage, this time affecting a fiber optic connection between Singapore and Jakarta.
+In late February, there was another outage, this time affecting a fiber optic connection between Singapore and Jakarta.

-On 19 December, FLAG FEA, GO-1, SEA-ME-WE 3, and SEA-ME-WE 4 were all cut.
+On December 19, FLAG FEA, GO-1, SEA-ME-WE 3, and SEA-ME-WE 4 were all cut.

 Cables damaged

 23 January

 Although it was not reported at the time, there was a cut off of FALCON on 23 January.
 The FALCON cable system connects several countries in the Persian Gulf and India.